Is the manuscript of your children’s book ready for publishing? If so, you may be wondering how much does it cost to publish a children’s book.

 Self-publishing gives you far more creative control over your work than if you were to hand over the reins to traditional publishers.

-Your work becomes available to the public for purchase in less time, and you retain more significant royalties.
+You save time and earn more because your own book becomes available to the public for purchase sooner and you retain more significant royalties.

 These benefits, and more, make self-publishing a smart and lucrative choice, but you’ve got to spend money to make money.